“Contains active cultures.” How often have you read this on the sides of yogurt containers? Well, healthy organizations contain active cultures too.

-After over thirty years working with organizations, I think that it’s possible to change organizational culture — but it’s far from easy.
+After over thirty years of working with organizations, I think that it’s possible to change organizational culture.
+But it’s far from easy!

-First, many organizations are in denial that there’s any kind of problem with their culture, and getting leadership to think otherwise is an uphill or hopeless battle.
+First, many organizations are in denial that there’s any kind of problem with their culture.
+Getting leadership to think otherwise is an uphill or hopeless battle.

-Second, if an organization does get to the point where “we want to change our culture”, there’s rarely an explicit consensus of what “needs to be” or “might be” changed.
+Second, if an organization does get to the point where “we want to change our culture”, there’s rarely an explicit consensus of what we “need” or “might” change.

-Third, culture is an emergent property of the interactions between people in the organization, not a linear consequence of deeply buried assumptions that can be challenged and “treated” in isolation.
+Third, culture is an emergent property of the interactions between people in the organization, not a linear consequence of deeply buried assumptions to challenge and “treat” in isolation.
 Prescriptive, formulaic approaches to culture change, are therefore rarely if ever successful.

 “Culture is an emergent set of patterns that are formed from the interactions between people.These patterns cannot be reverse engineered.
 Once they exist you need to change the interactions between people if you want to change the patterns.” —Chris Corrigan, The myth of managed culture change

 This is why process tools like those included in The Power of Participation are so important.
-Imposed, top down culture change regimes attempt to force people to do things differently, a process that Chris describes as “cruel and violent”.
-Participation process tools that allow people to safely explore interacting in new ways allow organizations to transform through the resulting emergent changes that interaction tools facilitate and support.
+Imposed, top-down culture change regimes attempt to force people to do things differently.
+Chris describes this process as “cruel and violent”.
+Participation process tools allow people to safely explore interacting in new ways.
+Organizations can then transform through the resulting emergent changes that such tools facilitate and support.

 Image attribution: Animated gif excerpt from “Lawyers in Love” by Jackson Browne